voeller1984-zz/catalog_udacity/README.md

 ## How to Initialize Database and Load Initial Categories

-To initialize the SQLite database (create empty tables) enter
+To initialize the SQLite database enter

 python db/database_setup.py

 To load the initial sporting good categories enter

 python db/lots_of_menus.py
-populate DB with initial dummies

 ## Starting Application